Royal Navy Submarine Service: Future submarines

 A total force of seven Astute fleet submarines is planned.
-As of August 2022, the first five boats are in commission and in service, while boats six and seven are in various stages of construction.
+As of September 2025, the first six boats have been completed and are in commission.
+Boat six has commissioned and commenced its testing process, but as of 2025 is not yet operational, and boat seven is at an advanced stage of construction.
 Boat number seven was confirmed in the October 2010 Strategic Defence and Security Review and long-lead items have been ordered.
 The Astute-class submarine is the largest nuclear fleet submarine ever to serve with the Royal Navy, being nearly 30% larger than its predecessors.
 Its powerplant is the Rolls-Royce PWR2 reactor, developed for the Vanguard-class SSBN.
 The submarine's armament consists of up to 38 Spearfish torpedoes and Tomahawk Block IV land-attack cruise missiles.

 The replacement class for the Vanguard SSBNs was ordered in 2016 and is named the Dreadnought after its lead boat.
 The programme will seek to replace one-for-one the current four ballistic missile submarines starting sometime during the early 2030s.

-There is also a plan for a Maritime Underwater Future Capability (MUFC), that is, a successor to the Astute-class SSN.
-MUFC is also known as the 'Astute Replacement Nuclear Submarine (SSN (R))'.
+There is also a program for a Maritime Underwater Future Capability (MUFC), that is, a successor to the Astute-class SSN.
+MUFC was initially known as the 'Astute Replacement Nuclear Submarine (SSN (R))'.
+However, in 2023 the program expanded to include the joint acquisition, with American support, of nuclear-powered submarines by the United Kingdom and Australia.
+The successor submarine was then renamed SSN-AUKUS.
+In 2025, the British Government indicated that it would endeavour to build up to 12 SSNs of this type with initial service entry for the first boat envisaged in the latter 2030s.

+The Fleet Experimentation Squadron, within the Disruptive Capabilities and Technologies Office, operates a number of vessels and systems to trial high technology military capabilities.
+These include vessels such as XV Excalibur, an Extra Large Uncrewed Submarine (XLUUV) christened in 2025.
+Uncrewed submarines are seen as potential component of Project CABOT which is considering the possible employment of autonomous vessels for anti-submarine operations in the North Atlantic.
+An XLUUV (Type 93 ‘Chariot’) is being considered under Project CABOT to possibly complement other platforms in constructing an anti-submarine barrier in the North Atlantic.
+Integrating XLUUV capabilities into Project CABOT awaits the outcome of the 2025 defence policy review.